Tennis and tropical plants: New French Open court is wild

 "It's like being in a forest," said Parisian Kelly Orsinet.
 "It's relaxing and pleasant."

-Sinking the red clay court and surrounding it with tasteful modern hothouses filled with leafy plants prevented it from being an eyesore in its historic surrounds, the Auteil gardens that date back to 1898 and are loved for their majestic steel and glass greenhouses housing prized botanical collections.
+Sinking the red clay court and surrounding it with tasteful modern hothouses filled with leafy plants prevented it from being an eyesore in its historic surrounds, the Auteuil gardens that date back to 1898 and are loved for their majestic steel and glass greenhouses for prized botanical collections.

 Expanding into the gardens is part of a massive, partially completed 380-million euro ($425 million) revamp of Roland Garros, the smallest of tennis' Grand Slam venues that can feel uncomfortably cramped in its busiest opening week.